 Things get worst when these mismanaged hairs become mats.

 Matting can lead to discomfort, hot spots and breeding haven for fleas and other parasites, pain and much more.
 When winter arrives these tips and tricks can help your dog, and you get through problems during this season.

 Getting a pet for yourself might be something elementary and fun-filled.
-It is more of a delicate task, so you must make sure to keep in mind the above-mentioned tips and practices.
+It is more of a delicate task, so you must make sure to keep in mind the tips mentioned above and practices.